kubernetes-retired/service-catalog/docs/design.md

-The Controller, upon being notified of the new `ServiceInstanceCredential` resource, will then talk to the Service Broker to create a new ServiceInstanceCredential for the specified Service ServiceInstance.
+The Controller, upon being notified of the new `ServiceInstanceCredential` resource, will then talk to the Service Broker to create a new ServiceInstanceCredential for the specified Service Instance.

 Within the ServiceInstanceCredential object that is returned from the Service Broker are a set of Credentials.
-These Credentials contain all of the information needed for the application to talk with the Service ServiceInstance.
+These Credentials contain all of the information needed for the application to talk with the Service Instance.
 For example, it might include things such as:
-- coordinates (URL) of the Service ServiceInstance
+- coordinates (URL) of the Service Instance
-- user-id and password to access the Service ServiceInstance
+- user-id and password to access the Service Instance

 The OSB API specification does not mandate what properties might appear in the Credentials, so the Application is required to understand the